tuyuritio/astro-theme-thought-lite/src/content/note/en/content.md

 Content form is free and flexible, **usually short and concise**, which can be a few sentences of insights, a scene sketch, a fragmented idea that hasn't formed a system, or immediate reading/life notes.

-Since it may contain more personal subjective speculation and unpolished thought fragments, no comment section is provided.

 ## Information

 Informational text contains four parts.
 If you delete the corresponding file, the corresponding area including the title will not be displayed on the site.